FN Browning Group

 The FN Browning Group, formerly known as the Herstal Group, is the parent company of the small arms manufacturers FN Herstal and Browning Arms Company, which market the Browning, Winchester and FN brands.
 It is headquartered in Liège, Belgium with offices in the United States, the United Kingdom, Finland, Portugal and France.
 FN Browning Group is also a shareholder in the Japanese company, Miroku Co., Ltd.

 History

 Since 1997, FN Browning Group has been 100% owned by the Walloon Region of Belgium, who purchased the remaining shares from GIAT.

 On 15 June 2024, Herstal Group changed its name to FN Browning Group.

-FN Browning Group was interested in January 2025 to purchase Sofisport, which "employs a total of 1,000 people at fifteen active sites in France, Italy, Spain, the UK and Canada.
-Its subsidiaries, including Nobel Sport, Cheddite and Sofiam, specialize in the manufacture of ammunition and the production of components including powders, shotshell cases and primers."
-At the time, the FN Browning Group employed over 3,000 people and had "seven production sites in Belgium, Portugal, Finland, the United States and the United Kingdom".
+On September 30, 2025, FN Browning Group announced its acquisition of Sofisport, a Paris-based ammunition manufacturer specializing in shotshells and ammunition for hunting and sporting use.

+FN Browning Group has officially announced a strategic acquisition agreement to acquire Accuracy International, the UK-based global specialist in precision bolt-action rifle systems.